hongzhu6129/MorphyCloud/README.md

 # MorphyCloud

-Public repository of MorphyCloud project.
+This is the public repository of MorphyCloud project.
 It contains the executable files of the system and some simple examples.

 The contents of the repository contains following files and folders: